 Get your walking shoes on and discover the many benefits of walking.

-Health experts often recommend walking as safe, gentle exercise that burns calories and strengthens the heart, blood vessels, lungs, muscles and bones.
+Health experts often recommend walking as a safe, gentle exercise that burns calories and strengthens the heart, blood vessels, lungs, muscles and bones.
 Of course, some of the benefits of walking include the obvious reasons: increased heart rate, lowers blood sugar or eases joint pain.
 But walking frequently can boost your mental health and mood.
 If that’s not enough to motivate you to lace up your walking shoes, here are 10 less obvious benefits of walking:

 1. Investing in friendship.

 Having a walking date with a buddy makes it more likely that you’ll stick to your walking schedule.
 But it also turns exercise into social time, face-to-face interaction in an all-too-digital world.
 Conversation can wander as far as your feet do.
 (During the COVID-19 pandemic, if you and your walking buddy are not both fully vaccinated, it’s best to wear masks if you are not keeping at least 6 feet of distance between you.)